Skip to main content

 Service Provision

-The budget delivers an operating surplus to ensure Council’s financial position is sustainable and equitable between generations of ratepayers and builds capacity for the future.
-The 2022/23 budget delivers:
+The budget delivers an operating surplus to ensure Council’s financial position is sustainable and equitable between generations of ratepayers, and builds capacity for the future.
+The 2023/24 budget delivers:

 Projects and Additional Services

-All of Council’s projects and additional services (Budget Bids) are detailed in the LTFP & ABP by category of spending and can be found on pages 24 to 46.
+All of Council’s projects and additional services (Budget Bids) are detailed in the LTFP & ABP by category of spending, and can be found on pages 26 to 43.

-Funds of $17.1M are provided for asset updates/renewal in line with our Asset Management Plans, with significant items being:
+Funds of $30.1M are provided for asset updates / renewal in line with our Asset Management Plans, with significant items being:

-Council continues an ambitious infrastructure program in 2022/23 and builds on the work accelerated through its COVID-19 Infrastructure Recovery Program, at the same time increasing service delivery in a number of areas and investing in community assets for the future.
+Council continues to increase service delivery in a number of areas, and investing in community assets for the future.

-The 2022/23 LTFP & ABP incorporates the exciting redevelopment of the Salisbury Recreation Precinct, which includes the development of a $28.4m Aquatic Centre which will include the construction of an indoor warm water hydrotherapy, lap and leisure pools, a gymnasium, water play park and café.
+The 2023/24 LTFP & ABP incorporates the redevelopment of the Salisbury Recreation Precinct which is anticipated for completion in April 2024.
+This includes the development of a $28.4m Aquatic Centre which will include the construction of an indoor warm water hydrotherapy, lap and leisure pools, a gymnasium, water play park and café.

-Other large-scale initiatives that will be important during the 2022/23 Financial Year include:
+Other large-scale initiatives that will be important during 2023/24 Financial Year include:

 Improving the amenity of the City by replacing and upgrading existing street trees with species more appropriate to the space provided within our streets and renewal of verges to complete a more holistic transformation of the streetscape amenity.